 The easiest way to achieve your retirement savings goal is to set up a monthly standing order for your pillar 3a.
 Specify your savings amount and have it transferred directly from your savings account at the end of the month.

-You can find the account details for your frankly pillar 3a in the app under Profile > Pillar 3a.
+You can find the account details for your frankly pillar 3a under Profile > Pillar 3a.
 The easiest way to set up a standing order for your frankly pillar 3a is to use your bank’s eBanking service.

-No matter how much money you have, it’s not that hard to do save for your retirement if you put your mind to it.
+No matter how much money you earn, it’s not that hard to save for your retirement if you put your mind to it.

 Please rotate device